-Joe has become deeply involved in many issues crucial to south King County.
-Joe is an experienced civic leader who has worked to control spending, improve education, and promote government accountability.
+Joe is deeply involved in many issues crucial to South King County.
+Joe is an experienced civic leader who has worked to improve education, balance budgets, and promote private sector job growth.

-Joe was elected to the State Senate in 2010, and currently sits on the Early Learning and Education Committee; the Financial, Housing, and Insurance Committee; and serves as Deputy Ranking on the Transportation Committee.
+Joe was elected to the State Senate in 2010, and serves as the Senate's Majority Floor Leader.
+He sits on the Early Learning and K-12 Education Committee; the Financial, Housing, and Insurance Committee; the Rules Committee; and on the Budget Leadership Cabinet for the Transportation Committee.

-Joe is a strong advocate on issues crucial to south King County.
+Joe is a strong advocate on issues crucial to South King County.
 In 2007, he was involved in creating the King County Flood Control District, successfully advocating for funds to shore up levees along the Green River.
-Joe has also been a strong advocate for transportation projects in the 47th district, particularly those that would improve traffic flow through key freight corridors such as Highway 167 from Renton to Tacoma.↓ Read More
+Joe has also been a strong advocate for transportation projects in the 47th district, particularly those that would improve traffic flow through key freight corridors such as Highway 167 from Renton to Tacoma.

 In 2008, Joe sponsored the initiative to reform King County government, successfully making county offices nonpartisan.
 King County voters overwhelmingly approved Fain’s reform measure, with the support of the nonpartisan Municipal League, the Seattle Times, no fewer than three dozen city councilmembers and mayors, and over 64 percent of 47th District voters.

 - Led the charge to restore cuts to State Food Assistance for families with young children.

 - Worked with the Attorney General to champion open government training for elected officials to preserve the public's access to their records.

 - Ensured passage of the Real Hope Act (Dream Act) to provide education opportunities to all children in Washington.

 - Gained tougher protections for courthouse employees against physical abuse.